Investigation of Metformin in Pre-Diabetes on Atherosclerotic Cardiovascular OuTcomes

-(2) History of percutaneous coronary intervention or coronary artery bypass surgery at least one month prior to Randomization
+- History of percutaneous coronary intervention or coronary artery bypass surgery at least one month prior to randomization.

-b) Cerebrovascular disease: Fulfilled by at least one of criteria (1) through (4):
+Cerebrovascular disease is fulfilled by at least one of criteria (1) through (4):

 - Symptoms of intermittent claudication with ankle:brachial index less than or equal to 0.85.

 - Renal function: Estimated glomerular filtration rate at least 45 mL/min/1.73 m2.